 Grunion Hunting Is Different Than Fishing

-Even though grunion are fish, you don't catch them with a pole and line like you would most other aquatic animals.
-Since the grunion wash up to your feet on shore, you can "hunt" them by quickly grabbing them with your bare hands.
+Even though grunions are a fish, you don't catch them with a pole and line like you would most other aquatic animals.
+Since the grunion washes up to your feet on shore, you can "hunt" them by quickly grabbing them with your bare hands.

 Since these fish leave the water to deposit their eggs, they may be picked up while they are briefly stranded.
 Often there are more people than fish, but at other times everyone catches fish.
 So, no expensive fishing gear is needed (just your bare hands and a bucket or sack to hold your prizes) as well as a valid state fishing license and a willingness to get a little wet.

 Grunion hunting is prohibited during April and May, but this is a fun time to see the spawning ritual if you're not interested in catching any fish.